mantis-toboggan-md/dashboard/docs/developer/getting-started/development.md

 >
 > Bad - Does not trim text, issues when resource type contains "`.`" - ``store.getters['i18n/t'](`typeLabel.${ NORMAN.SPOOFED.GROUP_PRINCIPAL }`, { count: 2 })``

 ## Resources
 A resource is an instance of a schema e.g. the `admin` user is an instance of type `management.cattle.io.user` from the `Steve` API.

 ### Schemas
-Schemas are provided in bulk via the APIs and cached locally in the relevant store (`management`, `rancher`, etc).
+Schemas are provided in bulk via the APIs and cached locally in the relevant store (`management`, `rancher`, `cluster`).

-A schema can be fetched synchronously via store getter
+A schema can be fetched synchronously via store getter:

 ```
 import { POD } from '@/config/types';